Enhance Your Vacation With These Things To Do In Ladakh

 Photo: Neek-Theri / Wikimedia Commons

 Pangong Lake is located in Ladakh amidst the picturesque setting.
 This place is also known as Pangong Tso and is one of the highest-altitude lakes in the world.
 This lake is famous as the water seems to change colour from blue, green to red.
 Scientifically the phenomenon happens because of the angle of sunlight striking the water and changing weather conditions of the region.
 During winters, the lake gets completely frozen and the site is worth witnessing.
+It is undoubtedly one of the most stunning places to visit in Ladakh for nature lovers and photographers alike.

 Best Time To Visit: June To February